 Fieldcode Manual

-1. Go to the Fieldcode Admin Panel -> Permissions.
+1. Go to Admin Panel -> Permissions.

 3. Fill in or edit the following tabs: Basic, Security Resources, Filters, and Users.